-The Smithy and Office at Ditherington Flax Mill, constructed in the early C19, is listed at Grade II for the following principal reasons:
+The Smithy and Office at Shrewsbury Flaxmill Maltings (formerly Ditherington Flax Mill), constructed in the early C19, is listed at Grade II for the following principal reasons:

 Ditherington Flax Mill on the north-eastern outskirts of Shrewsbury town centre was built by a partnership of local merchants, Thomas and Benjamin Benyon, and Yorkshire entrepreneur, John Marshall, for the processing of flax into linen yarn and thread.
 However, the partnership later suffered from internal stresses and in 1804 the Benyons left to set up rival factories, and Marshall ran Ditherington Mill, in time with his sons and grandsons, until the failure of the business in 1886.
 Shrewsbury was not an area synonymous with the textile industry, but proposals to build two canals, authorised by Acts of Parliaments in 1793, to serve the town were expected to greatly improve its transportation links.
 Only one, the Shrewsbury Canal, was actually built and its route appears to have been altered to run parallel to the site of Ditherington Mill.
 In terms of infrastructure the canal, which opened a few days before the contract for the flax mill was completed, promised a reliable supply of coal and a source of water for the mill.
 Its construction was, therefore, probably a key factor in enabling the mill to be built in this location.

 Construction of the flax mill commenced in 1796 and production began in 1797.
-The mill was erected in two main building campaigns: the first following the agreement in 1796 to purchase the site, and the second after 1809, following the addition of new buildings and rebuilding after a destructive fire.
+The mill was erected in two main building campaigns: the first following the agreement in 1796 to purchase the site, and the second between 1809 and 1812.
 From the start it was equipped with the full range of processes for spinning yarn and thread from raw flax, with machinery arranged into separate departments for flax dressings, preparation, yarn spinning and thread twisting.
 Ditherington Flax Mill provided employment for thousands of workers over the course of its operation, contributing markedly to the local economy.

 The site was entered, as today (2015), from the south end, where gates opened into a yard bounded to the south and west by a packing warehouse (demolished 1979), stables, and a smithy and offices.
 To the north was the operational core of the factory, an L-shaped complex made up of a five-storey main mill building (Spinning Mill) situated adjacent to the Shrewsbury Canal and aligned north to south, and a four-storey with attic wing (Cross Building) extending west at right angles from the north end of the main mill.
 At the either end of the main mill were engine houses which accommodated the steam engines that provided power to the complex.
 To the east, extending along the narrow space between the main mill and the canal (since infilled), were two boiler houses which are no longer extant.
 To the west of the main mill was a dyehouse and stove house, the latter used for drying materials after dyeing.
 To the south of the stove house was a drying shed (demolished).
 To the north, beyond the main mill, was a warehouse, with an apprentice house beyond that.
 At the north end of the site was a gasworks which has been demolished.